impillar/AndroidReferences/LiteratureReview.md

 + *droid: Assessment and Evaluation of Android Application Analysis Tools, CSUR 2016 (tool: *droid)
 + Toward Engineering a Secure Android Ecosystem: A Survey of Existing Techniques, CSUR 2016
 + The Evolution of Android Malware and Android Analysis Techniques, CSUR 2017
++ Analysis of SEAndroid Policies: Combining MAC and DAC in Android, ACSAC 2017
 + Understanding Android App Piggybacking: A Systematic Study of Malicious Code Grafting, TIFS 2017
 + To Update or Not to Update: Insights From a Two-Year Study of Android App Evolution, AsiaCCS 2017
 + Measuring the Insecurity of Mobile Deep Links of Android, USENIX Security 2017